 In the center of the Aquarium’s gallery three touch tanks feature more than 30 species common to the rocky shores.
 Gentle touching is encouraged at this interactive, hands-on exhibit displaying sea stars, crabs, sea urchins, snails, giant kelp and sea cucumbers.

-Our largest tank, the 2,200-gallon Pier Exhibit gives you a glimpse of the animals that live right under the Santa Monica Pier.
+Our largest tank, the 2,200-gallon under the Pier Exhibit gives you a glimpse of the animals that live right under the Santa Monica Pier.
 Check out the enormous ochre sea stars, perch, kelp bass, leopard sharks, California halibut, round and thornback rays.